Plan your migration to Git

 /branch/two.
 In a Git repository, branches instead apply to the entire repository and a 1:1 translation may be difficult.

-- In some version control systems, a “tag” or a “label” is a collection that can contain various files in the tree, perhaps even files at different versions.
+- In some version control systems, a tag or a label is a collection that can contain various files in the tree, perhaps even files at different versions.
 In Git, a tag is a snapshot of the entire repository at a specific point in time and it cannot represent a subset of the repository or combine files at different versions.

 - Most version control systems store details about the way files change between versions, recording fine-grained change types like rename, undelete and rollback.
 Git stores versions as a snapshot of the entire repository, and the metadata about how files change is not available.

-Maintaining your old version control system
+Maintaining the old version control system

 Adding breadcrumbs is especially helpful for developers who start working on a project long after it's been converted to Git and who don't have familiarity with the old version control system.

 Due to the way Git stores history, developers should avoid adding binary files to a repository, especially binaries that are very large or that change regularly.
 Git's storage model is optimized for versioning text files like source code, which are compact and highly compressible.
 Binary files typically are neither, and once they've been added to a repository, they will remain in the repository history and in every future clone.

 Migrating to Git provides an opportunity to remove these binaries from the codebase.
 It is recommended that libraries, tools, and build output are excluded from repositories.
 Instead, use package management systems like NuGet to manage dependencies.